prototypefund/Digital_Bargeld-docs/api-mint.rst

     Both the individual denominations *and* the denomination list is signed, allowing customers to prove that they received an inconsistent list.

+.. http:get:: /wire

+  Returns a list of payment methods supported by the mint.
+The idea is that wallets may use this information to instruct users on how to perform wire transfers to top up their wallets.

+  **Success response: OK**

+  :status 200: This request should virtually always be successful.
+  :resheader Content-Type: application/json
+  :>json array methods: a JSON array of strings with supported payment methods, i.e. "sepa".
+Further information about the respective payment method is then available under /wire/METHOD, i.e. /wire/sepa if the payment method was "sepa".
+  :>json base32 sig: the EdDSA signature_ (binary-only) with purpose `TALER_SIGNATURE_MINT_PAYMENT_METHODS` signing over the hash over the 0-terminated strings representing the payment methods in the same order as given in methods.
+  :>json base32 pub: public EdDSA key of the mint that was used to generate the signature.
+Should match one of the mint's signing keys from /keys.
+(Given explicitly as the client might otherwise be confused by clock skew as to which signing key was used.)

+.. http:get:: /wire/test

+  The "test" payment method is for testing the system without using real-world currencies or actual wire transfers.
+If the mint operates in "test" mode, this request provides a redirect to an address where the user can initiate a fake wire transfer for testing.

+  **Success Response: OK**

+  :status 302: Redirect to the webpage where fake wire transfers can be made.

+  **Failure Response: Not implemented**

+  :status 501: This wire transfer method is not supported by this mint.

+.. http:get:: /wire/sepa

+  Provides instructions for how to transfer funds to the mint using the SEPA transfers.

+  **Success Response: OK**

+  :status 200: This request should virtually always be successful.
+  :resheader Content-Type: application/json
+  :>json string receiver_name: Legal name of the mint operator who is receiving the funds :>json string iban: IBAN account number for the mint :>json string bic: BIC of the bank of the mint :>json base32 sig: the EdDSA signature_ (binary-only) with purpose `TALER_SIGNATURE_MINT_PAYMENT_METHOD_SEPA` signing over the hash over the 0-terminated strings representing the receiver's name, IBAN and the BIC.
+  :>json base32 pub: public EdDSA key of the mint that was used to generate the signature.
+Should match one of the mint's signing keys from /keys.
+(Given explicitly as the client might otherwise be confused by clock skew as to which signing key was used.)

+  **Failure Response: Not implemented**

+  :status 501: This wire transfer method is not supported by this mint.

 ------------------